PolySync/polysync-core-cpp-examples/SingleTransform/README.md

 ### SingleTransform

 This example demonstrates PolySync transform API usage.
-It pushes a transform to the stack and then shows resulting transformation.
+It pushes a transform to the stack, and then shows the resulting transformation.

 ### Dependencies

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd SingleTransform